happybono/BusInfoSystem/README.md

 </br>

 ### `gBusRequestArrivalTime`
-Sends a GET request to the API to get the arrival time of a specific bus at a specific station.
+Sends a GET request to the API to get the arrival time of a specific bus at a particular station.

 #### Parameters
 `routeId (String)` : The route ID of the bus. </br>